Severe Asthma ToolkitSevere Asthma Toolkit

 “can’t do certain things, you can’t have sex some nights…I don’t feel up for it”

-Video provided by Associate Professor Lorraine Smith and Ms. Daniela Eassey, University of Sydney.
+Video provided by Professor Lorraine Smith and Dr Daniela Eassey, University of Sydney

 Intimacy and sexual function are important aspects of life.
-The World Health Organisation (WHO 2002) states that irrespective of disease or disability, being able to achieve good quality, adequate sexual function and sexual quality of life is a basic human right.
-The definition of sexuality encompasses not just the physical act of intercourse but also the complex manifestation and accumulation of appearance, emotional connection, relationships, personal expression and identity.
+The World Health Organisation states that irrespective of disease or disability, being able to achieve good quality, adequate sexual function and sexual quality of life is a basic human right (WHO 2025).
+The definition of sexuality encompasses not just the physical act of intercourse but also the complex manifestation and accumulation of appearance, emotional connection, relationships, personal intimacy and pression and identity.

-Health care professionals (HCPs) often have perceptions of chronically ill participants as being non-sexual, and often assume that due to physical restrictions they are unable or unwilling to participate in sexual-related activity (Scullion 2009).
+Health care professionals (HCPs) often have perceptions of chronically ill participants as being non-sexual and often assume that due to physical restrictions they are unable or unwilling to participate in sexual-related activity (Holmes et al, 2019).
 This is in contrast to the views of those with asthma.
 In a survey-based study, people with asthma rated sexual activity as the third most important activity to them, out of 19 listed activities (Meyer et al. 2002).
 In the same survey, 58% of participants indicated limitations in sexual functioning due to their asthma (Meyer et al. 2002).
 Yet, sexual dysfunction remains a taboo topic.

 Key physical limitations: